The Mediation Center of the Coastal Empire

 What is Peer Mediation?

 Peer Mediation is a confidential process for resolving conflicts.
-Participants have the opportunity to talk through their disputes with the help of trained student mediators.
+Students have the opportunity to talk through their disputes with the help of trained student mediators.
 Peer mediators do not take sides or place blame on anyone.
 They listen to all participants and help the participants to develop their own solution to the conflict.

 What Kinds of Conflicts can be Peer Mediated?